 Their use of both of these elements has meant that they’ve also seen a significant increase in their web traffic and of the number of consented contacts in their database.
 According to Oriol Ristol, Mr Wonderful’s Head of Digital Marketing:

 We immediately see the impact on our traffic when we launch an action with Qualifio, reaching up to 50% increase.
 And we see the same trend with our newsletter.
 Our email click-through rate, including Qualifio campaigns, is around 20%, compared to the usual 4%.

 In the past 2 years they’ve had over 1,6 million participants in their campaigns and acquired 400 k new contacts in the database.

 Take a look at their range of colourful and cheerful campaigns in their success story!

 Want to discover other inspiring campaigns created by our users?

 Take a look at our catalogue of all-time favourite campaigns!

-Qualifio has been working with Europe’s top brands and media groups for over a decade, and has helped them to face some of their biggest challenges:
+Qualifio has been working with Europe’s top brands and has helped them to face some of their biggest challenges:

 - 📲 Implementing secure and compliant first- and zero-party data collection strategies.